pi-geosolutions/core-geonetwork/docs/eng/geoportal/source/map/map.rst

 .. _select_overlays:

+.. index:: pair: WMS; Layer
+.. index:: pair: Chart; Layer

 Select overlays
 ---------------

-This happens in the :ref:`side_panel`, first tab.
+This happens in the :ref:`left panel<left_panel>`, first tab.
 Every checked layer is added to the map.

 It is hierarchically organized, in a tree-like structure: unfold a folder to see what's inside.
 It can contain several kinds of *nodes*: